How to Guide: Hearing Aid Dispenser

 - Late renewal period non-refundable renewal and penalty fee is $240.

-- Only Hearing Aid Dispenser licenses are renewable online.
-Hearing aid training permits are valid for six (6) month period and may be renewed for subsequent six (6) month periods if applied for in the final sixth (6) month.
+- Hearing aid training permits are valid for six (6) month period and may be renewed for subsequent six (6) month periods if applied for in the final sixth (6) month.

 How to File